 Draft and Feedback Expectations

 Completion of an evaluation appointment does not guarantee that the volunteer will draft an affidavit.
 Volunteers reserve the right to decline or retract their affidavits at any point.

 In an effort to maintain the independence and integrity of the evaluations, we ask that no sentences or information be directly added into the affidavit text by anyone other than the evaluator.
 This being said, conscientious feedback is encouraged.
 We ask, however, that all questions and recommendations be clearly indicated with appropriate context given so that the volunteer evaluators can adequately assess the suggestions.
 Volunteer evaluators have the right to accept or decline any recommendations in accordance with their clinical and ethical judgment.

-After the assessment, volunteer evaluators typically need at least ten business days to draft their affidavit.
-We ask that you also respond with any feedback, edit suggestions, etc. within ten business days.
+After the assessment, medical volunteer evaluators typically draft their affidavit within 2-3 weeks and psychological volunteer evaluators within 10-12 weeks.
+The working draft will then be forwarded to the legal representative(s) for review; we ask that legal teams respond with any feedback, edit suggestions, etc. within ten business days.
 This will help ensure that the evaluators are able to respond to questions, sign/finalize documents, etc. within a timely manner.
-Due to the volunteer’s limited availability, we are unable to accommodate last minute or delayed edits or signature requests.
+Due to the volunteers’ limited availability, we are unable to accommodate last minute or delayed edits or signature requests.

 Communication with Volunteers